The Beantown Girls

 Determined to learn her fiancé’s fate, Fiona leaves Boston to volunteer overseas as a Red Cross Clubmobile girl, recruiting her two best friends to come along.
 There’s the outspoken Viviana, who is more than happy to quit her secretarial job for a taste of adventure.
 Then there’s Dottie, a shy music teacher whose melodious talents are sure to bring heart and hope to the boys on the front lines.

 Chosen for their inner strength and outer charm, the trio isn’t prepared for the daunting challenges of war.
 But through it all come new friendships and romances, unforeseen dangers, and unexpected dreams.
-As the three friends begin to understand the real reasons they all came to the front, their courage and camaraderie will see them through some of the best and worst times of their live
+As the three friends begin to understand the real reasons they all came to the front, their courage and camaraderie will see them through some of the best and worst times of their lives.

 My Rating: